 Above size limitations, nowhere is tracking and data lineage more important than in the financial services sector, where scrutinous audits and regulatory reporting rule.
 Trifacta makes tracking data simple, enabling real-time inventories of key data.

 How Trifacta Transformed the Unpivot Excel Transform

 While Trifacta offers a predictive and visually pleasing way to execute a pivot transform, here we will focus on the Unpivot Excel command.
-This function is used most often when moving data from data-entry stage to analysis stage (e.g. normalizing data).
+This function is used most often when moving data from the data-entry stage to the analysis stage (e.g. normalizing data).
 Data entry is easiest when one assigns one row for each key (First Name) and one column for a data point (Hours Worked).
 This format makes for easy recording of data; however, aggregation and summation become far more difficult.

 Trifacta reforms the data by merging one or more columns into key and value columns.
 Keys are the names of input columns, and value columns are the cell values from the source.
 Rows of data are duplicated, once for each input column.
-The unpivot column can be applied to multiple columns in the same transform.
+The unpivot Excel column can be applied to multiple columns in the same transform.
 All columns are un-pivoted into the same key and value columns.
 With data arranged this way, new aggregations can be made and new insights found.
 Trifacta’s solution for unpivot Excel function woes is truly for anyone who needs to organize their data efficiently and accurately.

-Beyond the actual function of a pivot or unpivot Excel command, Trifacta has the built in functionality to export directly to Tableau.
+Beyond the actual function of a pivot or unpivot Excel command, Trifacta has the built-in functionality to export directly to Tableau.
 Trifacta was built with Tableau users in mind: we know pivot/unpivot is an essential function, and we’ve made it easier and quicker to see your results, without employing the messiness of Excel.